michaelkedey/k8s/README.md

     - **happy helming**
 - [s3_helm_repo](./s3_helm_repo/)
   - this contains `terraform` configurations to set up an `s3` bucket as a `helm` `repository
-  - add my `vote-app-repo` to your helm charts
+  - to add my `vote-app-repo` to your helm charts
     - add the repo
         ```
         helm repo add s3-vote-app-repo https://helm-myoneansonlyhelmrepobucket.s3.us-east-1.amazonaws.com